offirgolan/Bandwidth-Monitor-Unofficial/README.md

 About
 =====

 An elegant and minimal freeware bandwidth monitoring application for mac users living in the Purdue University dorms.
 Pending publication by Purdue ResNet.

-Since this application has been submitted to guys over at ResNet for publication, I cannot post actual code until I recieve permission from them.

 Features